aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Update.md

 - 0 (OFF): Set to `delta`.normalized * entity.`speed`
 - 1 (LOW): Set to `delta`.normalized * entity.`speed` * a number that depends on the absolute value of the magnitude of `delta`.
 If it's less than 0.4, then this number is 0.6 (so it's decreased by 40%) and 1.0 otherwise (so the number doesn't change the vector)
 - 2 (FULL): Set to `delta` magnitude clamped to 1.0 * entity.`speed`.
-NOTE: Clamping the magnitude like this is the same than normalizing so it is effectively the same than if the setting was set to 0 (OFF)
+The difference with OFF is that any magnitude below 1.0 is kept while on OFF, the vector is rescaled to 1.0

 ### `delta`, `lastdelata` and `movecd` updates
 These 3 fields are set in the following ways: